qbicsoftware/data-scanner/README.md

 Its configuration parameters can be set via environment variables, see the [registration step config](#registration-step-config) section to learn more.

-In the current implementation, the registration step does two things:
+In the current implementation, the registration step does several things:

+1. Validating the registration metadata file
+2. Aggregate all measurement files per measurement ID
-1. Assign every task a unique ID
+3. Assign every task (measurement) a unique task ID
-2. Provide provenance information
+4. Provide provenance information

 The task id is just a randomly generated UUID-4 to ensure that datasets with the same name do not get